mjemmeson/Geo-UK-Postcode/README.md

     my (@posttowns) = $postcode->posttowns;

-Returns list of one or more posttowns that this postcode is assigned to.
+Returns list of one or more 'post towns' that this postcode is assigned to.

+Post towns are rarely used today, and are no longer required in a postal address but are included with the postcode data, so provided here.

 # EXPORTABLE